rubu18/rubu18/README.md

 ## Hi👋 I'm Rubu Basumatary

-- 🎓I am a Computer Science Postgraduate and a seasoned MERN Stack Web Developer with expertise in crafting full‑stack web applications using MongoDB, Express.js, React.js, and Node.js.
-My strong foundation in both frontend and backend development enables me to design and deliver efficient, scalable, and user‑centric solutions tailored to modern business needs.
+- 🎓Computer Science postgraduate and MERN stack specialist with a proven track record in engineering distributed, event-driven web architectures leveraging MongoDB, Express.js, React.js, and Node.js.
+Expert in synthesizing responsive, component-driven interfaces with resilient, fault-tolerant backends, employing advanced state management, schema design optimization, and API orchestration.
+Skilled in aligning microservice-based deployments with CI/CD pipelines, cloud-native scalability principles, and performance tuning to deliver mission-critical, user-optimized digital solutions.

 - Previously, I served as a Backend Developer at ZCSasia, where I contributed to the development of internal tools such as Zynco, focusing on sales, franchise, and attendance management systems.